RogierTimmer/PIE_Final_Project_Cpp_Wordle/README.md

 # Adapting the code
 The code can be adapted by eg. modifying the valid-words.csv file, in order to get another language.
 With a bit more work, the game can be adapted to support 6, 7 or more letter words.
+Another improvement can be a list with words that are valid for... final outcome words and a list for words that are valid as input-words.

 # Final note
 This game is based on the popular game wordle (https://www.nytimes.com/games/wordle/index.html) by Josh Wardle.
 We as...